Grummyyy/CPLiteServer/README.md

 # Introduction
 CPLiteServer is a webserver that only runs on javascript.
 It comes with a fully working website, register and a contact/feedback page.
 The server itself runs on NodeJS with Express.
 The reason I created this is to replace Apache completely and you can now work in an open-source, fast and easy environment.
 I hope you enjoy the usage!

+VueJS has been added into the website theme.
+Enjoy the speed!

 ##
 # Required programs
 * [NodeJS](https://nodejs.org/en/) (Get the *latest* version)